mhbeals/mhwood.github.io/TEI_Close_Reading.md

 ---
 layout: page
-title: TEI for Close Reading:
+title: TEI for Close Reading
 subtitle: Can It Work for History?
 ---